 A good choice is the Garden Tutor pH Test Strips.

-- Optimize soil pH to plants specific needs
+- 2nd Generation simplified 3 pad design for improved accuracy to easily optimize soil pH to plants specific needs

 - Includes detailed 16 page full color pH testing handbook with lime and sulfur application charts